fiann/jshub-core/website/help/install.markdown

 * Java version - `java version "1.6.0_13"`

+On Windows this Java runtime can be downloaded directly from <http://www.java.com/>.

 ### Environment for contributing to the project

 If you wish to contribute back to the project you will also require Git to checkout the latest code and generate patches for submission.